By Jackie Lombardo, SafeMinds Board Member

 Autism: An Environmental Justice Issue

 Autism has a genetic and environmental causation component.
-While genetic factors are clearly implicated in autism causation, genetic differences 95819280have been found in only 15% of cases and nearly all autism-associated genes to date are low penetrance, meaning other factors must be involved for autism to be expressed.
+While genetic factors are clearly implicated in autism causation, genetic differences have been found in only 15% of cases and nearly all autism-associated genes to date are low penetrance, meaning other factors must be involved for autism to be expressed.
 Genes do not easily explain the multitude of distinct clinical or epidemiological features suggesting that early environmental exposures also contribute.
 Certain toxicants have been linked to autism risk, for example, pesticides[4], lead[5], air pollution[6] from living near congested roads, superfund sites, and mercury[7] in fish from local polluted waters.

 In general, infants and children suffer unequal exposures to environmental pollution making them especially vulnerable to the health impacts of environmental injustice due to unique biological vulnerabilities and patterns of behavior.
 In particular, children with autism or learning disabilities are at even more increased risk of exposure to all social categories that adversely affect health including toxic chemicals.
 Additionally, environmental hazards affect some families at a higher rate than others leaving their children at greater risk for autism.